- Schedule of Lawyering in Spanish Courses

 Latin American Students

-In addition to students from DU Law and other U.S. law schools, students in the Inter-American Summer Program in Guatemala will include law students and lawyers from Guatemala and other Latin American countries.
+In addition to students from Denver Law and other U.S. law schools, students in the Inter-American Summer Program in Guatemala will include law students and lawyers from Guatemala and other Latin American countries.
 This provides a unique opportunity to learn firsthand about the legal systems of Latin America.

 La Antigua Guatemala (commonly referred to as just Antigua or La Antigua) is a city in the central highlands of Guatemala famous for its well-preserved Spanish Mudéjar-influenced Baroque architecture as well as a number of spectacular ruins of colonial churches.
 It has been designated a UNESCO World Heritage Site.
 La Antigua Guatemala means “Old Guatemala” and is a growing tourist destination in Guatemala.
 More information regarding Antigua is available here.
 A video with highlights of Antigua is here.

 You may download a copy of the program flyer here.

 You may download the PowerPoint slides from the Information Session for the program here.

 Please direct any questions to Professor Juárez at firstname.lastname@example.org.
 You are welcome to stop by his office in Room 330G anytime the door is open.